vaporsjs/ethers.js/docs/v5/api/utils/abi/fragments/README.md

 #### *fragment* . **payable** => *boolean*

-This is whether the constructor may receive ether during deployment as an endowment (i.e. msg.value != 0).
+This is whether the constructor may receive vapor during deployment as an endowment (i.e. msg.value != 0).

 #### *fragment* . **stateMutability** => *string*